AlexSD92/SalesBase/README.md

 1. Create a GitHub account (if you have one already, skip this step).
 2. Navigate to the [repository](https://github.com/AlexSD92/SalesBase).
 3. Near the top right, click 'Fork'.
-4. A copy of the repository will be available for you to use within your own remote repositories.
+4. A copy of the repository will be available for you to use within your own remote repository.

 In order to clone the repository, you must: